starwit/lj-projectbuilder/docs/architecture.md

 ## Complete Components

-In folder deployments, different docker-compose scripts exists in order to deploy ProjectBuilder with additional components:
+In the deployments folder, different docker-compose scripts exists in order to deploy ProjectBuilder with additional components:

 ![Components](diagrams/projectbuilder-architecture-env.drawio.svg)